ryangjchandler/ryangjchandler.co.uk/source/_posts/advanced-alpine-js-server-fetched-partials.md

 We've got a simple `show` data property.
 This will determine whether or not our dropdown is visible via `x-show`.
 By default, it shouldn't be.
 When we click our `<button>`, the value of `show` will be flipped.

 If you put some content inside of the `<div>`, this component will work.
 You can toggle it and it works well.

+Now let's make it dynamic with our server fetched partial.
+We're going to be using the Fetch API, but you could use Axios or XHR requests.